 Second, objectively measures of weather indices are drawn from 20×20 kmgridded daily rainfall data obtained from the simulated regional climate model ECHAM4-PRECISE constructed by Southeast Asia System for Analysis, Research and Training (START) as part of their regional climate change projections.
 These simulated climate data were verified and rescaled to match well with the comparable data from observed weather stations (Chinvanno, 2011).
-These simulated weather data are available from 1980-2011.
+These simulated weather data are available from 1980-2011.28

 Third, estimated rice yield data were then constructed using an integrated cropclimate model developed by Pannangpetch (2009).
-High resolution GIS maps of soil types (1999), rice growing areas constructed by LANDSAT 5TM (2001)and ECHAM4-PRECISE weather were first overlaid in order to cluster geographical areas into distinct simulation mapping unit (SMU) representing the smallest homogenous areas, where crop response to weather conditions could be uniform.
+High resolution GIS maps of soil types (1999), rice growing areas constructed by LANDSAT 5TM (2001) and ECHAM4-PRECISE weather were first overlaid in order to cluster geographical areas into distinct simulation mapping unit (SMU)29 representing the smallest homogenous areas, where crop response to weather conditions could be uniform.
 DSSAT crop model was then used to estimate longitudinal estimated rice yields driven by ECHAM4-PRECISE weather controlling for exogenous time-invariant SMU-specific GIS characteristics and crop management.
 These estimated yields reflect total yields from one (two) crops harvested in the rainfed (irrigated) SMUs.
+As the simulated yield variations are driven solely by variations in weather, these data can serve as objectively measured index for IBRTPs.